 Common etiologies

 Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental disorder.
-Children who suffer from these condition experience problems paying attention, impulsivity, and inattentiveness.
+Children who suffer from this condition experience problems paying attention, impulsivity, and inattentiveness.
 They also have difficulty maintaining attention and following through on tasks.
 This can affect their academics, social relationships, and other aspects.
 Studies have found that ADHD is strongly associated with suicidal behavior.
 People who have this disorder are more likely to attempt or complete suicide than people who do not have the disease.
 Although genetic or environmental factors may increase the risk, the exact causes are unknown.
 Symptoms of ADHD are often mistaken for those of other medical conditions.
 In some cases, the symptoms can be more complex, like mood disorders.
 Some shapes have been linked to confusion, including hypoxic-anoxic brain injury, traumatic brain injury, lead poisoning, and epilepsy.
 The symptoms of ADHD are also known to increase the risk of substance abuse.
 ADHD is also linked to a higher rate of psychiatric comorbidities.
 These include depression and anxiety.
 A recent study on comorbidity found that children with ADHD are more likely to suffer from various psychiatric illnesses, such as depression, bipolar disorder, schizophrenia, and borderline personality disorder.
 It is essential to know whether or not your child has ADHD and what psychiatric medications they are taking.
+If they then start to show signs of something like BPD, then you may want to take a look at a test for diagnosing borderline personality disorder, so that you can then see what the next steps will be handling both of these disorders.

 Diagnosis